django-cms/cmsplugin-filer/README.rst

 NOTICE TO DJANGO 1.7 USERS:

-    To use cmsplugin-filer, you **must** use the latest commits from the 3.0.x branch of django CMS.
+To use cmsplugin-filer, you **must** use the latest 3.0.x or any 3.1/3.2 version of django CMS.

 Dependencies